A Step-by-Step Guide

 Applying for Federal Financial Aid can certainly be overwhelming, stressful, and confusing.
 With a little guidance, however, you'll find that the process is simpler than it may appear.

 The deadline for the Federal FAFSA form is typically at the end of June for a given school year.
-In other words, the deadline for the 2013-2014 school year will typically be at the end of June 2014.
+In other words, the deadline for the 2019-2020 school year will be on June 30, 2020.

 Deadlines for aid from the state, however, usually come much earlier.
 If you are applying for aid from the state, you'll need to fill out forms in addition to your federal paperwork.